 Christine’s recommended article: DESPITE THE ODDS, EDUCATED SINGLE BLACK MOTHERS ARE DOMINATING CORPORATE AMERICA

 Above was a description of Christine’s keynote speaker programming, but additional programming can be provided.
 Christine provides a unique perspective to workshops, webinars, podcasts, panels, university discussions, and global conferences.
-For more information, Check out Christine’s speaker reel or download her speaker packet.
-Or, visit the Contact page and provide the date of your event for availability.
+For more information, visit the Contact page.